Skip to contents

 send_batch(openai(.json_schema = document_schema,

-.model = "gpt-4o-mini")) |>
+.model = "gpt-5.4")) |>

 write_rds("document_batch.rds")

-Step 6: Getting data from the entire batch
+Step 6: Getting Data from the Entire Batch

-results <- read_rds("document_batch.rds")|>
+results <- read_rds("document_batch.rds") |>

-docuemnt_table <- results |>
+document_table <- results |>

 map(get_reply_data) |>